pandabytelabs/traeky/README.md

 The app supports configuration via environment variables.

 - `TRAEKY_DISABLE_CLOUD_CONNECT` (legacy alias: `DISABLE_CLOUD_CONNECT`)
-  - `"true"` → disables cloud connect features in the standalone build
+  - `"true"` → disables online features features in the standalone build
-  - `"false"` or unset → cloud connect may be enabled (depending on your backend configuration)
+  - `"false"` or unset → online features may be enabled (depending on your backend configuration)

 - `TRAEKY_PROFILE_PIN_SALT`
   - Optional cryptographic salt used when hashing the profile PIN